Fujifilm X-T10 versus Fujifilm X-T1

 - More affordable: Was introduced into a lower priced category (53 percent cheaper at launch).

 - More modern: Is somewhat more recent (announced 1 year and 3 months after the X-T1).

 Arguments in favor of the Fujifilm X-T1:

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 920k dots).

 - Better sealing: Is splash and dust sealed for shooting in inclement weather conditions.

-If the count of relative strengths (bullet points above) is taken as a measure, the X-T10 emerges as the winner of the contest (5 : 3 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the X-T10 emerges as the winner of the contest (5 : 3 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs.

-In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains incomplete and does no justice, for example, to the way the X-T10 or the X-T1 handle or perform in practice.
-User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.
-This is why hands-on reviews by experts are important.
-The table below summarizes the assessments of some of the best known camera review sites.
-The full reviews are available, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.
+In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the X-T10 or the X-T1.
+User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.
+This is why expert reviews are important.
+The following table reports the overall rankings of the cameras as published by some of the major camera review sites.
+The detailed reviews can be accessed, respectively, on the websites of cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.

 |Fujifilm X-T10 (⇒ rgt)||HiRec||80/100 Silver||5/5||4/5||5/5||2015||799||discont.||check|